 - Maternal low blood pressure (hypotension) and fetal heart rate abnormalities suggest significant placental separation that could result in severe oxygen deprivation or death.

-Bleeding can be concealed and therefore not escape through the vagina; thus, when abdominal pain and uterine contractions are present, lack of or a small amount of bleeding should prompt close evaluation for abruption.
+Bleeding can be concealed and therefore not escape through the vagina; thus, when abdominal pain and uterine contractions are present, a patient should be carefully evaluated for abruption even if there is minimal or no vaginal bleeding.

 If you are seeking the help of a placental abruption attorney, it is very important to choose a lawyer and firm that focus solely on birth injury cases.
-Reiter & Walsh ABC Law Centers is a national birth injury law firm that has been helping children with birth injuries for over 3 decades.
+Reiter & Walsh ABC Law Centers is a national birth injury law firm that has been helping children for over three decades.

 Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and you pay nothing until we win your case.
 Email or call Reiter & Walsh ABC Law Centers at 888-419-2229 for a free case evaluation.
 We do not charge any fees for the entire legal process unless we win.
 Our firm’s award-winning lawyers are available 24 / 7 to speak with you.

 Free Case Review | Available 24/7 | No Fee Until We Win